MehmetZorlu07/MehmetZorlu07/README.md

 - 👯 I’m looking to collaborate on **Backend Projects.**

-- 👨‍💻 All of my projects are available at [my portfolio](https://mehmetzorlu07.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available at <a href="https://mehmetzorlu07.github.io/Portfolio/" target="_blank">my portfolio.</a>

 - 💬 Ask me about **anything.**